 BWW Instagram Will Give A Front Row Seat To THE JONATHAN LARSON PROJECT, Tonight!

-Tune in tonight at 7pm, EST on the BroadwayWorld Instagram account to get a front row seat to the Opening Night performance of The Jonathan Larson Project at 54Below!
+Tune in tonight at 7pm, EST on the BroadwayWorld Instagram account to get a front row seat to tonight's performance of The Jonathan Larson Project at 54Below!

 Follow BroadwayWorld on Instagram here!